 The doctor will check weight and height and compare these to previous measurements

-and to check for problems caused by the eating disorder.
+the eating problems and to check for problems caused by the eating disorder.

 How Are Eating Disorders Treated?